dylansc/deployment_workshop/README.md

 ```

-Now that you have a container with Mongo up and running, you can link it to your app.
+Now that you have a container with Mongo up and running.
+You can see that by running `docker ps`
+Now you can link it to your app.

+:warning: Make sure you have run `docker stop` to halt your app container in the previous step:

-:computer: Run your application connected to Mongo (Make sure to stop any previous instances):
+:computer: Bring your application alive and connect it to Mongo
 ```
 $ docker run -p 8080:9090 --link mongo:mongodb -d username/sa7-app
 ```
+Check your current processes using `docker ps`, and you can see both your app container and database container are up and running.

 You should now be able to go to http://localhost:8080/ and view the app.
 But wait, isn’t this what we already had?
-Yes, so now it is time to upload our newly built Docker container to Docker Hub so that we can deploy it anywhere.
+Yes, so now it is time to upload our newly built Docker container to **Docker Hub** so that we can deploy it anywhere.

-:rocket: In [Docker Hub](https://hub.docker.com/), create a new repository with the same name as your app and give it whatever description you like. :computer: Then in Terminal, run
+:rocket: In [Docker Hub](https://hub.docker.com/), click **Create Repository** button on your right, create a new repository with the same name as your app(sa7-app) and give it whatever description you like. :computer: Then in Terminal, run
 ```
 $ docker login
 ```